Brayden-Zhang/UofT-webring/README.md

 ## Usage Guidelines

-- To join the EngSci Webring, fork the repository and add your information to the `sites.js` file.
+- To join the UofT Webring, fork the repository and add your information to the `sites.js` file.
 - Submit a pull request for your changes to be reviewed and merged.
 - Highly recommended to also link back to this webring on your own personal website!